LinusBorg/portal-vue/docs/guide/migration.md

 Notable breaking changes that do need some revamping affect two use cases:

 1. Transitions defined on the `PortalTarget` side
-2. Removal of `MountingPortal`, which is now better solved with `Teleport`, save for one edge case (`multiple` prop) for which we will cover a migration path futher down.
+2. Removal of `MountingPortal`, which is now better solved with `Teleport`, save for one edge case (`multiple` prop) for which we will cover a migration path further down.

 ## List of Changes